 But if you regularly season your cast iron, it should be able to withstand the acidic ingredients in this recipe.
 Here is the cast iron I use for reference.

 Skillet lemon chicken with artichokes can stand alone as a complete meal, but if you’re looking to serve it with a side, try cooked brown rice or quinoa.
 For another skillet chicken meal, see the Creamy Chicken Mushroom Orzo Skillet.

 If you make this recipe, I’d love for you to rate and review it in the comments below or tag me on Instagram!

 For the lemon sauce:

-- 1 tbsp fresh oregano chopped, sub 2 tsp dried
+- 1 tablespoon fresh oregano - chopped, sub 2 teaspoon dried

-Heat the two tbsp olive oil in a 12-inch skillet (nonstick, or cast iron only if it’s well-seasoned and can withstand acidic foods) over medium-high heat.
+- Heat the two tablespoon olive oil in a 12-inch skillet (nonstick, or cast iron only if it’s well-seasoned and can withstand acidic foods) over medium-high heat.
 Cook the chicken breasts on one side for 5-6 minutes before flipping.

 - While the chicken is cooking, whisk together the olive oil, lemon juice, garlic, and oregano.